 No. You must make an appointment to visit the HFA to view moving image works from the film collection.
 In limited cases streaming digital copies are made available for research use.

 It depends.
 Many materials in the HFA's Exhibition Collections are available via streaming or DVD elsewhere, so please check first for copies in alternate formats.
-Materials in the HFA's Artists' Collections are typically not available for digital streaming, particularly materials intended by their creators for viewing in their original formats in specific physical spaces.
-In the case of unique Research Collections, we do strive to provide digital access when legal and ethical guidelines permit.
+Materials in the HFA's Artists' Collections are typically not available for digital streaming, particularly materials intended by their creators for viewing in their original formats.
+In the case of unique Research Collections, we do strive to provide digital access when legal guidelines permit.
 In all cases, requests are granted at the discretion of the HFA Collections staff and are not guaranteed.
 The reformatting process can take many months and your request will be placed in a queue.
 In some cases, reformatting fees will be charged.
 For research use, researchers are required to sign a Use Agreement and do not receive copies of files but will be given a specific time window for secure streaming access.

 I do not live in the area.
 Can the HFA staff conduct research on my behalf?